 The entire “interview” was less than three minutes, but it landed me a summer job for a few years and one-year fulltime to develop what was published internally in 1978 as “The Wheat Data Base System” — perhaps one of the first such systems ever developed.
 Those were the days of keypunch machines and boxes of keypunch cards all read by a card reader.
 It was cutting edge at the time, but now I think of it as “Neanderthal computing.”

 After a two-year career detour, I was again thinking of a job in computers and agriculture.
 I decided to write to the agriculture faculties in Canada to inquire if there was a job in programming in any of their departments.
-I received several rejection letters, except from the University of Saskatchewan, Crop Science Dept. that offered me sight unseen a job as a programmer to develop a plant breeding software system for all the crops in the department.
+Several rejection letters later, I received acceptance from the University of Saskatchewan, Crop Science Dept. that offered me sight unseen a job as a programmer to develop a plant breeding software system for all the crops in the department.
 I just had to phone and accept the job, which I gladly did, and we moved to Saskatoon, Saskatchewan.

 The next four years took me to Morocco as a cereal breeder while on faculty with the University of Nebraska.
 I was hoping to move back to Canada with my family, but no jobs were open in Canadian universities or with Agriculture Canada.